laanwj/etna_viv/README.md

 The most useful ones, aside from the assembler and disassembler mentioned before are:

-- `show_egl2_log.sh` (uses `dump_cmdstream.py`, you may have to adapt this script to use another structure definition JSON depending on your kernel interface)

-Decodes and dumps the intercepted command stream in human readable format, making use of rnndb state maps.
+- `dump_cmdstream.py` Decodes and dumps the intercepted command stream in human readable format, making use of rnndb state maps.

-- `fdr_dump_mem.py`

-Extract areas of video memory, images, and command buffers at certain points of execution.
+- `fdr_dump_mem.py` Extract areas of video memory, images, and command buffers at certain points of execution.

 Vivante GPL kernel drivers
 ---------------------------